fygar256/lgbt/README.md

 By default, lgbt.py converts to pseudo-assembly code.
 The language to convert to can be specified in the map file described later.

 Headers and footers will be required to run in the target language.
-Headers, footers, and map files for C, Python, Ruby, assembly, and x86_64 FreeBSD are provided.
+Headers, footers, and map files for C, Python, Ruby, and x86_64 asssembly for FreeBSD are provided.

 The number of command line arguments and their interpretation are as follows: